 What is Japanese Green Tea?

 Some regions of Japan, such as Shizuoka, are known for a deep steaming process called fukamushi.
-This deep steaming breaks up the tea leaves into smaller pieces, resulting in small leaf bits packed with a powerful umami flavor, heady vegetal aroma, and a long-lasting aftertaste.
+This special style of deep steaming is a signature of Sugimoto teas.
+The deep steaming breaks up the tea leaves into smaller pieces, resulting in small leaf bits packed with a powerful umami flavor, heady vegetal aroma, and a long-lasting aftertaste.